Want to get involved in European policymaking? There are several options open to you:

-If you represent an organization or you are a self-employed individual involved in activities that influence the EU institutions’ policymaking and decision-making processes?
+Do you represent an organisation or are you are a self-employed individual involved in activities that influence the EU institutions’ policymaking and decision-making processes?

 Parliamentary democracy open to all: launching a Citizens’ Initiative for new EU legislation is highly complex, but potentially rewarding (28/05/2012).